Summary

 Open Research

 OA is a key aspect of open research which we value as part of a broader open research agenda.
-We have established four open research indicators against which we have set targets and will monitor progress over the next five years through to 2025:
+We have established three open research indicators against which we have set targets and will monitor progress over the next five years through to 2025:

 • Establishing funder-compliant Open publication pathways to meet the needs of all HSS authors through pilots, partnerships, and F1000.